Conjugate Direction Methods Under Inconsistent Systems

 \subsubsection{Gaussian Smoothing}

 Next, we consider the behavior of CG, CR, and MINRES in the context of an image deblurring problem \cite{linda2001shapiro}.
 For a given image $\f{x}$, we apply a linear Gaussian smoothing / blurring operator $\f{A}$, as a 2D convolutional operator, on the image and add some noise $\f{e}$ sampled from a uniform distribution, i.e., $\f{b} = \f{A}\f{x} + \f{e}$.
-We follow a similar experimental set up as \cite{liu2023obtaining}.
+We follow a similar experimental setup as the numerical experiment in the work\cite{liu2023obtaining}.
 The true image and blurry version are given in \cref{fig:gauss_original}.
 We remind that though $ \f{A} $ typically has full rank, it often contains several small singular values, which make it almost numerically singular.
 We do not use any particular regularization and simply apply CG, CR and MINRES to attempt to recover the original image.
-The maximum number of iterations and the termination condition tolerance are set $300$ and $10^{-5}$, respectively.
+The maximum number of iterations and the termination condition are set to $300$ and $\|\f{Ar}_k\| / \|\f{Ab}\| \leq 10^{-5}$, respectively.

 The results are presented in \cref{fig:gauss_stat,fig:gauss_cg_best}.
-Unlike CR and MINRES, as evident from \cref{fig:gauss_stat,fig:gauss_cg_best}, CG fails to achieve the required termination threshold before reaching the maximum number of iterations.
+We stress that even when the matrix $\f{A}$ is PD with a few small eigenvalues, it can be nearly numerically singular.
+Consequently, CG can exhibit behavior similar to that observed in inconsistent systems and may fail to achieve the required termination threshold before reaching the maximum number of iterations.
+In contrast, both CR and MINRES, as evident from \cref{fig:gauss_stat,fig:gauss_cg_best}, demonstrate greater stability and terminate once $\|\f{Ar}_k\|/\|\f{Ab}\| \leq 10^{-5}$.
 Clearly, the image recovered by CG at termination is of significantly lower quality compared to those obtained by CR and MINRES.
 Similar to the previous section, \cref{fig:gauss_cg_best} showcases the best performance of CG — the image recovered by CG at the iteration with the smallest relative residual — compared with the images from CR and MINRES at the same iteration.
 At this particular iteration, while CG produces a slightly improved image, it remains visibly blurry with a larger relative error than those obtained by CR/MINRES at termination.